openshift/release/cluster/ci/config/prow/README.md

 oc create -f config.yaml -f plugins.yaml
 ```

+While the plugins configuration is used specifically by hook, the prow config
+file is used by all prow components.

 1. Create the hook service and deployment.
 ```
 oc create -f gke/hook.yaml
 ```

-Create the Github webhook in the repository you want to run tests for.
+1. Create the Github webhook in the repository you want to run tests for.

 https://developer.github.com/webhooks/creating/

-Use application/json for the content type and the hmac-token created in
+Use `application/json` for the content type and the hmac-token created in
 the first step for the secret.
 Add the URL exposed by the route plus a
 /hook suffix as the payload URL.
-Eg. https://hook-ci.svc.ci.openshift.org/hook
+Eg. `https://hook-ci.svc.ci.openshift.org/hook`.

 ## plank turn-up